A hotshot pilot and a Southern princess looking for a fresh start collide in the wilds of Alaska.

 I have more than a handful of J.H.
 Croix novels accumulated on my Kindle app with a gluttonous sum of the unread.
 What started with cover-lust, an appeal for the premise and (after skimming some reviews), mainly positive endorsements, I didn't have any qualms about adding this to my soon to be 'read' list.
 Crash Into You begins with a meet-lust and develops through a 'will they, won't they' slow burn thereafter - my favourite kind, but while the air is thick with both sexual and emotional tensity, it’s the former that glows and the latter that seems to fold in on itself.
 Individually, Daphne and Flynn have an emotional resilience despite guarding and internalising their feelings, but together they don’t share the emotive poignancy.

-They both spend a lot of time staggering from their mutual attraction, wanting more, deciding against it, crossing paths, avoiding it, taking a small leap, backing off, having steamy brush and then eschewing the attraction.
+They both spend a lot of time staggering from their mutual attraction, wanting more, deciding against it, crossing paths, avoiding it, taking a small leap, backing off, having steamy brushes and then eschewing the attraction altogether.
 They have a riotous, fierce and always-intense physical chemistry, that's where the pull factor temps any adoring romance reader, and I'm never one to deny an immunity to it.
 While I appreciate the redundant drama, the angst was just so; it’s more internal than it is verbal, more mellow than it is pressing because these two don’t really use conversation to seal potential feelings between them.

 Hands down, they have the sort of sexual radiance that can’t be questioned.
 Since they spend most of the book in a skin-deep relationship without any spoken allegiance to each other, it’s hard to bridge their relationship even though we might feel the tenderness, desire and the bashfulness, not when they exclusively bare through internal rumination instead of actual conversation.
 It’s through an intermediary (Flynn’s sister) that they find out about each others’ backstories.
 That opening could have afforded them the perfect opportunity to share some emotional intimacy rather than to typically sidestep the obvious; to be given a chance to share those things on their own terms.